DennisD2/dec_lk401_usb/README.md

 Replace ```/dev/ACM0``` with the correct device for your environment.

 ## Further reading and todos

-How to send CTRL+ALT+DEL : https://forum.arduino.cc/t/this-is-how-to-send-control-alt-delete-with-virtual-usb-keyboard-library/146305/2

-USB HUT Documentation, see page 53 for keyboard codes [Link](./doc/Hut1_12v2.pdf)
+* USB HUT Documentation, see page 53 for keyboard codes [Link](./doc/Hut1_12v2.pdf)
+* (Digital DEC documentation for keyboard *VCB02 Video Subsystem Technical Manual* is >120MB PDF, too large to put it here)
+* How to send CTRL+ALT+DEL: https://forum.arduino.cc/t/this-is-how-to-send-control-alt-delete-with-virtual-usb-keyboard-library/146305/2